getify/You-Dont-Know-JS/async & performance/ch3.md

 **This is an important detail**, because it effectively solves another potential Zalgo moment, which is that errors could create a synchronous reaction whereas non-errors would be asynchronous.
 Promises turn even JS exceptions into asynchronous behavior, thereby reducing the race condition chances greatly.

-But what happens if a promise is fulfilled successfully, but there's a JS exception error during the observation (in a `then(..)` registered callback)?
+But what happens if a promise is fulfilled, but there's a JS exception error during the observation (in a `then(..)` registered callback)?
 Even those aren't lost, but you may find how they're handled a bit surprising, until you dig in a little deeper.

 ```js
 var p = new Promise( function(resolve,reject){